lucidrains/imagen-pytorch/README.md

 More the reason why you should start training your own model, starting today!
 The last thing we need is this technology being in the hands of an elite few.
 Hopefully this repository reduces the work to just finding the necessary compute, and augmenting with your own curated dataset.

+- What am I allowed to do with this repository?

+Anything!
+It is MIT licensed.
+In other words, you can freely copy / paste for your own research, remixed for whatever modality you can think of.
+Go train amazing models for profit, for science, or simply to satiate your own personal pleasure at witnessing something divine unravel in front of you.

 ## Related Works

 - <a href="https://github.com/archinetai/audio-diffusion-pytorch">Audio diffusion</a> from <a href="https://github.com/flavioschneider">Flavio Schneider</a>